WDBF-FM: History of WDBF-FM

 In 1992, Mary Lou Maierhofer of Altoona applied for and was granted the license to operate at 106.3 FM in Huntingdon.
 The station with the call letters WQHG went on the air from the studio location of a now-dark directional daytime-only AM radio station, WQRO (AM 1080, which had signed on the air on December 18, 1978 and failed by 1987) utilizing the old WQRO studios along Fairgrounds Road.

 WQHG also acquired the old transmitter location of WRLR on Stone Creek Ridge.
 One remaining tower from the old WQRO was used as an STL facility for WQHG to send its signal to the transmitter site.

 In 1998, Maierhofer agreed to sell the station to Warren Diggins and his Millennium Broadcasting, who switched the format from adult contemporary to country under the theme Bear Country.
-Diggins' group then sold the station to Megahertz Licenses, a subsidiary of Forever Broadcasting in Altoona, Pennsylvania, for $620,000.
+Diggins' group then sold the station to Megahertz Licenses, a subsidiary of Forever Broadcasting in Altoona, Pennsylvania, for $620,000 in 2002.

 Three years after the sale, Megahertz Licenses successfully petitioned the FCC for a change in the station's community of license from Huntingdon to Mount Union.

 On September 21, 2009, WBSS changed their call letters to WHUN-FM and flipped from classic rock (simulcasting WBUS 93.7 FM) to oldies, branded as "Hunny 106".

-On September 1, 2015, WHUN-FM dropped the oldies format in favor of a country station known as Big Foot Country, along with WIBF and WZBF.
-This followed the consummation of the sale of WHUN-FM and sister station WHUN by Forever Broadcasting to Southern Belle, LLC, at a purchase price of $100,000.
-On September 15, WHUN-FM changed their call letters to WDBF-FM, to go with the "Bigfoot Country" branding.
+On September 1, 2015, WHUN-FM dropped the oldies format in favor of a country station known as "Bigfoot Country", along with WIBF and WZBF.
+This followed the consummation of the sale of WHUN-FM and sister station WHUN by Forever Media to Seven Mountains Media, at a purchase price of $100,000.
+On September 15, WHUN-FM changed their call letters to WDBF-FM, to go with the new branding.